muratkeremozcan/pizza-api/README.md

  * Sets a feature flag variation for a user.
  * @param featureFlagKey this is usually a kebab-case string, or an enum representation of it
  * @param userId LD user id, for anonymous users it is randomly set
- * @param variationIndex index of the flag; 0 and 1 for boolean, can be more for other variants
+ * @param variationIndex index of the flag; 0 and 1 for boolean, can be more for string, number or Json flag variants
  * ```js
  * setFlagVariation(featureFlagKey, userId, 0)
  * ```